-Sometimes a situation arises where one person in a partnership is in charge of the livestock and another partner makes all the decisions about the crops.
+Sometimes a situation arises where one person in a partnership oversees the livestock and another partner makes all the decisions about the crops.
 This is still considered a partnership since the livestock and crops are part of the total land operated by the two partners.